-- Moved in class shown with amber warning card. - Red card move to partner class. - Each 'Green' week earns a sticker. - 10 weeks earns a wristband. - Raffle (or vote) at the end of each half term for cert/prize in assembly. - All 'Green' children to be photographed for 'Green Team' board. - Behaviour folders and records still to be kept as permanent record and handed to Inclusion Manager at the end of each term. - Reflection sheets still to be completed by children. - Head teacher can award a privilege card to the class if she comes in and sees a completely 'Green' board.
+- Red card move to partner class. - Each 'Green' week earns a sticker. - 10 weeks earns a wristband. - Raffle (or vote) at the end of each half term for cert/prize in assembly. - All 'Green' children to be photographed for 'Green Team' board. - ullet Behaviour folders and records still to be kept as permanent record and handed to Inclusion Manager at the end of each term. - Reflection sheets still to be completed by children. - Head teacher can award a privilege card to the class if she comes in and sees a completely 'Green' board.
 This can earn a reward for the class.